RyanLindman/snow/README.md

-SPA demo for a companys website.
+SPA demo for a company website.
 Static for starter.